Skip to Content

 Employer and industry links

-This course has very strong links with a wide variety of employers, who contribute to lectures by visiting the college to discuss their work, role and integrated service partnerships.
+This course has very strong links with a wide variety of employers, who contribute to lectures by visiting the College to discuss their work, role and integrated service partnerships.
 We also arrange field trips to visit community services, which help our students understand the needs of local communities and meet the staff and people who use the service.

 In addition, students have a four-week placement in a new workplace environment to help develop their range of knowledge and skills, and to introduce them to the importance of leadership skills and collaborative work in this sector.